franktopel/knockout-book/markdown/1 Introduction to the [Knockout.js] MVVM library.md

 ![MVVW illustration](../images/mvvw.png "MVVM Illustration")

-##1.2 First example
+##1.2 First example - outputting model properties in the view

-The first example shows the basic concept that ties a viewmodel to a view.
+The first example shows the basic concept that outputs data from a viewmodel to a view.
+Please note that this is just a one-time, one-way binding here.
+Neither will the view update when the model properties change, nor will changes in the view reflect in the model.
+Binding native Javascript variables to your view outputs them only once, with the value they had at the time the `ko.applyBindings()` call was processed.

 Find the snippets in Codepen.io here: <http://codepen.io/connexo/pen/wKYpLP>

 ### View (HTML with declarative bindings)